Deerby10/laravel-optional/documents/laravel_01.md

 DB name must have the same name on what you set in your `.env`.

 ## Confirm startup
--Move to project root directory
+- Move to project root directory
--Start built-in server with `php artisan serve` -Access localhost: 8000 from browser
+- Start built-in server with `php artisan serve`
+- Access localhost: 8000 from browser
--Check that the laravel TOP page is displayed
+- Check that the laravel TOP page is displayed